 Best work assistant for non-technical operators: Lindy

-Best broad autonomous task runner for business users: Manus
+Best broad autonomous task runner for business users: Manus, once you have confirmed its current status

-The real opportunity is not “build an AI employee” in the abstract.
-It is to identify one costly workflow, automate 30–70% of it safely, and then expand from there.
+The real opportunity is not "build an AI employee" in the abstract.
+It is to identify one costly workflow, automate 30 to 70 percent of it safely, and then expand from there.

 References